 dash of salt

 Rinse chick peas, and add all ingredients into food processor, and let ‘er rip!

 *You can hold back with about half of the olive oil, adding until the mixture reaches your desired consistency.

-One Response to Red Pepper & Garlic Hummus
+2 Responses to Red Pepper & Garlic Hummus

 I love hummus – in fact I’m eating some right now!
 I make a lemony, garlicy, tahini’y version with a dash of za’atar (a Middle Eastern spice mixture made from dried thyme, sumac, and sesame seeds that adds a tangy, nutty flavour).
 Yum!